-- Analytical and research skills: Pricing analyst need to be analytic and have strong research skills as they have to successfully examine and assess data from a variety of sources.
+- Analytical and research skills, as pricing analyst need to be analytic and have strong research skills as they have to successfully examine and assess data from a variety of sources.

-- Problem solving skills: Pricing analysts have to devise solutions to drive profitability, and to support and meet revenue and market share goals.
+- Problem solving skills, as pricing analysts have to devise solutions to drive profitability, and to support and meet revenue and market share goals.

-- Mathematics: Pricing analysts need to have excellent mathematical skills to derive insights from multiple data sources and use them to develop models and provide pricing advice.
+- Mathematical skills, as pricing analysts need to have excellent mathematical skills to derive insights from multiple data sources and use them to develop models and provide pricing advice.

-- Communication skills: Pricing analysts have strong written and verbal skills as they need to communicate, present and report findings to others.
+- Communication skills, as pricing analysts have strong written and verbal skills as they need to communicate, present and report findings to others.

-- Teamwork skills: Pricing analysts have to work closely with sales, marketing and operations teams.
+- Teamwork skills, as pricing analysts have to work closely with sales, marketing and operations teams.
 This means they must be able to work well as part of a team.

 Pricing analysts work typical business hours (around 40 hours per week).
 However, they may have to work overtime on occasion.

 The Bureau of Labour Statistics does not provide salary estimates for pricing analyst.
-However, the similar role of market research analyst predict that the average salary is around $63,230 per year.
+However, the similar role of market research analyst has an average salary of $63,230 per year.
 The highest 10% earn over $122,770 per year and the lowest earn less than $34,510.